-- Heat the olive oil in a deep sauté pan or large dutch oven.
+- Heat 1/2 cup olive oil in a deep sauté pan or large dutch oven.
 Sauté the onions and green onions until tender.
 Add the spinach, parsley, and dill, and cook for 5 to 10 minutes until the spinach is wilted and heated through.
 Add the nutmeg and season with salt and pepper.
 (If using frozen spinach, you will want to cook until excess moisture evaporates.
 Spinach mixture should be on the dry side.)

 - Remove from heat and set the spinach aside to cool.